Bachelor of Sociology

 Frequently Asked Questions

-Yes, sociology is a valuable Bachelor's degree as it offers a deep understanding of society and human behavior, critical thinking skills, and research abilities.
+Yes, Sociology is a valuable Bachelor's degree as it offers a deep understanding of society and human behavior, critical thinking skills, and research abilities.
 It prepares students for diverse career paths in fields such as social research, community development, advocacy, policy analysis, and more.

 A sociology degree equips graduates with skills in critical analysis, research, and understanding social dynamics.
 This degree opens doors to careers in social research, community development, policy analysis, human resources, social work, and advocacy, enabling graduates to contribute to positive social change.

-A BA in sociology in Nepal provides opportunities for employment in research organizations, NGOs, government agencies, community development projects, social work, teaching, and consultancy.
+A BA in Sociology in Nepal provides opportunities for employment in research organizations, NGOs, government agencies, community development projects, social work, teaching, and consultancy.
 Graduates can contribute to addressing social issues, conducting research, implementing policies, and promoting social justice in Nepalese society.

 Sociology can be offered as both a BA (Bachelor of Arts) and a BSc (Bachelor of Science), depending on the institution and curriculum.
 The distinction between BA and BSc lies in the emphasis on humanities and social sciences in a BA program, while a BSc program may include more scientific and quantitative coursework.